kubevault/prometheus-exporter/docs/guides/secret-engines/aws/overview.md

     renewable: true
   secret:
     name: aws-cred-rqst-ryym7w
 ```

 Once AWSAccessKeyRequest is approved, the KubeVault operator will issue credentials from Vault and create a secret containing the credential.
-It will also create an RBAC role and rolebinding so that `spec.subjects` can access secret.
+It will also create a role and rolebinding so that `spec.subjects` can access secret.
 You can view the information in the `status` field.

 ```console
 $ kubectl get awsaccesskeyrequest aws-cred-rqst -n demo -o json | jq '.status'